How Much Money Kids Can Make With a Lemonade Stand

 Lemonade Stand Inventory and Equipment

-On the lower end of the cost spectrum, children simply need:
+On the lower end of the cost spectrum, you and your children will need these minimum items:

 • A few pounds of lemons to squeeze.